UO295831/Computer-Vision-project-2/README.md

 > **Dataset download:** [https://drive.google.com/drive/folders/1CzWAxIhxyBlK4XRAYrQrbexKosUDD1yP?usp=drive_link]

 The dataset is not included in this repository due to its size.
-After downloading, place it at the path defined in the `BASE_DATA_PATH` global (see §2 Globals).
+After downloading, place it at the path defined in the `BASE_DATA_PATH` global (see section 2 Globals).

 ---